cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

-            "We are constantly prepared to remake ourselves.
-I want to motivate you and encourage you to pursue your aspirations.

-            I have been hired by more than 40 large companies and corporations to advise and support them in developing and implementing complex technical projects in the IT field.
+            "I have been hired by more than 40 large companies and corporations to advise and support them in developing and implementing complex technical projects in the IT field.